FakEEE14/ServerNPC-DOCS/commands/action.md

-SOUND
+SOUND:
 /npc action (npc-name) add (true/false - Use by Console) (none/permission - To set Permission) sound:ENTITY_VILLAGER_YES
                            (USE false HERE)              (Only use negetive permission '!' or none - because it's throw a unwanted message)

 Sound list can be found here: https://hub.spigotmc.org/javadocs/bukkit/org/bukkit/Sound.html

-SOUND EXAMPEL
+SOUND EXAMPEL:
 play the sound for a player

 /npc action test add false none sound:ENTITY_VILLAGER_YES

-WAIT
+WAIT:
 /npc action (npc-name) add (true/false - Use by Console) (none/permission - To set Permission) wait:2000
                            (USE false HERE)                                                       (It is in MILISECONDS - 2000 = 2 Second)
                                                          (Only use negetive permission '!' or none - because it's throw a unwanted message)

-WAIT EXAMPEL
+WAIT EXAMPEL:
 make an action to be dalyaed by 2 second

 /npc action test add false none wait:2000